 Table of Contents (click to expand)

-No, pure water doesn’t conduct electricity; by itself, it is a poor conductor of electricity.
-However, water contains charged ions and impurities that make it a very good conductor of electricity.
+No, pure water is an extremely poor conductor of electricity due to its very low concentration of ions.
+However, the water we encounter daily contains dissolved ions and impurities that make it a good conductor of electricity.

 You may have heard this about water and electricity: water conducts electricity.
 This is why the combination of water and electricity is considered dangerous, as it can cause electric shocks to those who come in contact with it.

-However, if we delve into the depths of chemistry on this issue, we can see that pure water is not a good conductor of electricity.
-In other words, it does not allow electricity to flow through it.
+However, if we delve into the depths of chemistry on this issue, we can see that pure water is actually an extremely poor conductor of electricity.
+In other words, it barely allows electricity to flow through it.

 Recommended Video for you: